ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

    Atomic Operations.
 ISO C/C++ defines a ``memory_order`` enum type for the set of memory orders.

-Assembly Sequence
-   A sequence of AArch64 instructions.

 Mapping
-   A Mapping from an Atomic Operation to an Assembly Sequence.
+   A Mapping from an Atomic Operation to a sequence of AArch64 instructions.

 .. raw:: pdf